Rabah-Sebti/e-learning-microservices-nestjs/README.md

 This project uses microservices structure for simplify the scalability of the project

+This project uses Postgresql database with prisma ORM

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).

 ## License